facebook/relay/website/versioned_docs/version-experimental/RelayHooks-StepByStep.md

 ### 2.1: GitHub GraphQL Authentication

-To start we'll need an authentication token for the GitHub API (if you're using your own GraphQL endpoint, you can skip this pieces);
+To start we'll need an authentication token for the GitHub API (if you're using your own GraphQL endpoint, you can skip this step):

 * Open https://github.com/settings/tokens.
 * Ensure that at least the `repo` scope is selected.
 * Generate a token
-* Create a file `./your-app-name/.env.local` and add the following contents, replacing '<TOKEN>' with your authentication token:
+* Create a file `./your-app-name/.env.local` and add the following contents, replacing `<TOKEN>` with your authentication token:

 ```
 # your-app-name/.env.local